plamorg/ghcoin/README.md

 running `ghcoin send smjleo 100`; the CLI will automatically write the transaction and submit a PR to the ledger.
 Check it out at https://github.com/plamorg/ghcoin-cli.

+We also made a chain transaction viewer to enable a visualization of the chain.
+It shows all the transactions in the master branch along with all the PRs they come from.
+See a version hosted on GitHub Pages [here](https://plamorg.github.io/ghcoin-vis/).

 ## Okay, but really, are there any actual use-cases for this?

 Surprisingly, there actually are.
 Since the GitHub Action can be trivially modified to execute custom handlers